6306/CSFlashPlayer/README.md

 ## How to use on all sites:

-* We need a user script to add buttons on flash plugin objects.
+* We need a user script to add buttons on flash plugin objects (NOT READY!).

 1. Install user script browser extension Tampermonkey.
    Chrome: https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo